ATdesign/saxfriend/README.md

 # saxophone-players-friend

-A tool utilizing Composer&#39;s Friend set of tools to visualize fingering diagrams for the saxophone
+A tool utilizing Composer's Friend set of tools to visualize fingering diagrams for the saxophone.